5 Amazingly Healthy Heart Foods you Should be Eating

 - Excess Salt - BP

-As always, a balanced and healthy diet is always the best thing that you can do for your health alongside a great exercise routine.
+As always, a balanced and healthy diet is always the best thing that you can do for your health alongside an excellent exercise routine.
 Good luck!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.